ibrahim-netto/portfolio/README.md

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/precision-agriculture-1.jpeg "System architecture")

-For the monitoring device construction, the developed software used Node.js platform as base, with a Raspberry PI connected to all the sensors, the mesh network interface and a custom circuit board.
+For the monitoring device development, the developed software used Node.js platform as base, with a Raspberry PI connected to all the sensors, the mesh network interface and a custom circuit board.

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/precision-agriculture-2.jpeg "Hardware diagram with custom circuit board")